 It comes from real life experience.
 If you are sincere concerning your photography, you will not be happy with second class glass.
 It is very frustrating to try to take great pictures with poor quality lenses.

-Now, you can make significant savings by using Canon EOS T7i lenses from third party manufacturers.
+Now, you can make significant savings by using Canon T7i lenses from third party manufacturers.
 Some Tamron and Sigma lenses are superb and less costly than a Canon lens with the same or similar specifications.